-Victims of asbestos can file a mesothelioma claim with workers’ compensation, a corporate trust or a personal injury lawsuit.
+Mesothelioma claims can be filed by asbestos victims with workers’ compensation, a corporate trust or a personal injury lawsuit.
 Surviving family members can file a wrongful death lawsuit.
-The possible damages can cover medical bills and lost wages, but the statute of limitations varies by state.
+The possible damages can cover medical bills and lost wages.
+Statutes of limitations vary by state.

 If you or a loved one is considering seeking compensation for asbestos-related injuries, choosing the right attorney is an important first step.